bomonike/bomonike.github.io/acronyms.md

 *	SLO	=	Service Level Objective
 * SLR	=	Service Linked Role (in IAM for Amazon Lightsail)
 *	SLSA	=	Supply chain Levels for Software Artifacts	(<a target="_blank" href="https://slsa.dev/spec/">framework</a> of standards and controls for a secure supply chain to build secure resilient software)
+* Slurm = Simple Linux Utility for Resource Management (but transitioned in 2012 to mean the Slurm Workload Manager <a target="_blank href="https://slurm.schedmd.com/faq.html#free">open‑source</a> job scheduler and Kubernetes cluster resource manager now sophisticated enough for use on HPC clusters and NVIDIA supercomputers.)
 *	SMB	=	Server Message Block (storage)
 *	SMB	=	Small or Mid-sized Business
 *	SME	=	Subject Matter Expert